Learning to be a resilient leader: 8 resilient steps you can take today

 3. Accept that mistakes are part of any transition

-Do not fool yourself into thinking that everything will go the way you want it to happen.
+Do not fool yourself into thinking that everything within workplace wellbeing programs will go the way you want it to happen.

 Mistakes are a learning opportunity.